A new chair for the committee shaping standards for UAS flight in the USA.

 The ASTM F38 from their site

 This Committee addresses issues related to design, performance, quality acceptance tests, and safety monitoring for unmanned air vehicle systems.
-Stakeholders include manufactures of unmanned aerial vehicles (UAVs) and their components, federal agencies, design professionals, professional societies, maintenance professionals, trade associations, financial organizations, and academia.
+Stakeholders include manufacturers of unmanned aerial vehicles (UAVs) and their components, federal agencies, design professionals, professional societies, maintenance professionals, trade associations, financial organizations, and academia.
 Over 180 members are involved in this multinational initiative; all participating actively within a three-tiered subcommittee structure focusing on airworthiness, flight operations, and operator qualifications.

 Committee F38 meets twice a year, usually in May and November, with approximately 50 members attending three days of technical meetings.
 The Committee currently has jurisdiction of over 2 standards, published in the Annual Book of ASTM Standards, Volume 15.07.
 Information on F38’s subcommittee structure and portfolio of approved standards and Work Items under construction are available from the List of Subcommittees, Standards and Work Items below.
 These standards have and continue to play a preeminent role in all aspects important to the UAS industry.